-If you ever loose track of the last frequency the loop was used on you should follow this procedure:
+If you ever loose track of the last frequency on which the loop was used you should follow this procedure:

-- 1 - Press the Fast Tune "UP" button.
+1 - Press the Fast Tune "UP" button.
 The frequency "UP" LED should light as the loop moves to the highest frequency range.
-After the LED goes out, release the Fast Tune "UP" button. - 2 - Select the proper wattmeter range for the power you intend to use in tuning the loop, then switch to reflected power.
-Transmit a steady, low power, unmodulated carrier on the desired operating frequency. - 3 - Press the Fast Tune "DOWN" button while carefully watching the SWR or the reflected power meter for a dip, be ready to release the button at that point. - 5 Press or tap on the required Fine Tune button while carefully watching the SWR or the reflected power meter.
+After the LED goes out, release the Fast Tune "UP" button.

+- 2 Select the proper wattmeter range for the power you intend to use in tuning the loop, then switch to reflected power.
+Transmit a steady, low power, unmodulated carrier on the desired operating frequency. - 3 - Press the Fast Tune "DOWN" button while carefully watching the SWR or the reflected power meter for a dip and be ready to release the Fast Tune "DOWN" button at this instant. - 5 - Press or tap on the required Fine Tune button while carefully watching the SWR or the reflected power meter.
 This adjustment is very sharp and you may pass the lowest SWR point slightly. - 6 Tap the other Fine Tune button until the reflected power is as low as possible. - -You are now done tuning the loop.
 Any small changes in frequency can be handled by using the Fine Tune buttons.